 Eavesdrop: The Coffee Shop Show

-General Aboutness Eavesdrop follows six characters during their time in a coffee shop.
+What It’s About: Eavesdrop follows six characters during their time in a coffee shop.
 Audience members wear a wireless headset to listen to the speaking parts of the show while the actors (3, each playing two different characters) act out what’s happening.
-It’s a show about strangers, connections, and the secrets each of us hide.
-Let’s be honest, we’ve all gone to a coffee shop and wondered, “what is going on in that person’s life?”
+It’s a show about strangers, connections, and the secrets each of us hides.
+I think we’ve all gone to a coffee shop and wondered, “what is going on in that person’s life?”
 The show was about 50 minutes long.

 What I Didn’t Love (as much): The show itself was great, although the venue itself was small, which meant there was only a limited number of people who could see the show.
 We also had regular customers come upstairs (where the show was) by accident, which was a bit distracting.

-More Information: Eavesdrop was put on by Swallow-a-Bicylcle Theatre from Calgary.
-They look like a unique theatre company and I’d love to see another show of theirs again.
+More Information: Eavesdrop was put on by Swallow-a-Bicycle Theatre from Calgary.
+They look like a unique theatre company, and I’d love to see another show of theirs again.

-General Aboutness The Frogs is a musical by Stephen Sondheim with a book adaptation by Nathan Lane (yes, that Nathan Lane) and Burt Shevelove.
-It’s based on a Greek comedy called The Frogs by Aristophanes (a play from 450BC).
+What It’s About: The Frogs is a musical by Stephen Sondheim with a book adaptation by Nathan Lane and Burt Shevelove.
+The source material is a Greek comedy called The Frogs by Aristophanes (a play from 450BC).
 The story follows Dionysius (God of Wine and Drama) and his slave Xanthias as they travel to Hades to bring the playwright George Bernard Shaw back to earth.
-Dionysius believes Shaw’s wit and wisdom are greatly needed on earth.
+Dionysius believes earth greatly needs Shaw’s wit and wisdom.